elementbound/nlon/packages/nlon/doc/tutorials/peer.md

-# Implementing a client
+# Implementing a peer

-NLON clients are responsible for initiating correspondences.
-Compared to a traditional HTTP client, the difference is that you don't get a response object directly - instead, you get a correspondence, which you can use to stream your input data to the server if needed, and to process responses.
+NLON peers are responsible for initiating correspondences.
+Compared to a traditional HTTP peer, the difference is that you don't get a response object directly - instead, you get a correspondence, which you can use to stream your input data to the server if needed, and to process responses.

-## Setting up the client
+## Setting up the peer

-The first step is to create a client instance.
-To do that, we first need to create a connection that the client can use.
+The first step is to create a peer instance.
+To do that, we first need to create a connection that the peer can use.
 This is required because NLON itself is not tied to any specific transport, so this must be handled externally.
 This can be done by an adapter ( TODO: implement ), or manually.